• David Phillips, EESW Chair of Trustees

-• Mr Timothy John Williams, Chair of Trustees (CEO, Welsh Automotive Forum)
+• Timothy John Williams (CEO, Welsh Automotive Forum)

 After an engineering career with Williams Holdings Plc, which consisted of foundry and precision engineering companies, Tim was appointed in 1999 as Chief Executive of the Welsh Automotive Forum, which represents the interests of the automotive (manufacturing) sector in Wales which consists of 150 companies, 20,000 people with a combined turnover of £3bn.
 During this time, Tim attended the MBA programme at Henley Management College, and was also appointed a non executive director of TEC South East Wales, Careers Wales and Business in Focus and was a founder member of the Wales Management Council.